Noah Syndergaard exceeds his own expectations i...

 - News Article

-Noah Syndergaard exceeds his own expectations in return from NY Mets disabled list
+Noah Syndergaard exceeds his own expectations in return from NY Mets injured list

 Noah Syndergaard said he exceeded his own expectations in his return from the injured list.